pixelknit/houdiniCacheManager/README.md

 After you paste the code click apply or accept and you'll have the full functional tool.

 # TODO
--Automate this process with a shell or batch script.
+-Automate this process with a shell or bat script.
 -Avoid the copy paste of the code and modularize it in the script sections.
 -Create classes for the functions in the main script.